-The Moats Trail Professional Review and Guide
+The Moats Trail Professional Guide

 "The Moats make up a long ridge that runs along the west side of North Conway, paralleling the Saco River.
 The ridge-walk from Moat to Moat is one of the finest in New England.
 Much of it is bare due to a forest fire many years ago, and the views are marvelous.